The Euphonium Collective

 Simoraine, Barraclough, We've Only Just Begun, arr.
 Ashmore & Superman, arr.
 Ray Farr.

-Following the successful tour in 1975, the Band return to Ruti in Switzerland for a tour which included concerts at the Ruti Festival, Interlaken, Solothurn and Stein, giving seven concerts.
+Following the successful tour in 1975, the Band return to Ruti in Switzerland for a tour which included concerts at the Ruti Festival, Interlaken, Solothurn and Stein,

 Musical Director, Barbara Stone